baka3k/BlurImage/README.md

 # Blur Photo
-To make your imageview blurry in a single line of code, \
-library using rendersript which is most efficient for doing these tasks and provide best performance
+To make your imageview blurry on Android, library using rendersript which is most efficient for doing these tasks and provide best performance

 Good luck !!!